Image courtesy of Zentis Osaka

 Planning a trip to Japan and deciding where to stay in Osaka?
 The coolest wards and neighborhoods in Osaka range from bustling entertainment districts to quiet Imperial landmarks.

-If you want to get the most out of your trip, book your travel to Osaka (or anywhere in Japan) with a Fora Advisor, and you’ll gain access to exciting VIP perks and more at no extra cost.
-Plus, Fora Advisors can help you with everything from building Osaka itineraries to determining your best months to visit Japan.
+If you want to get the most out of your trip, book your travel to Osaka (or anywhere in Japan) with a Fora, and you’ll gain access to exciting VIP perks and more at no extra cost.
+Plus, we can help you with everything from building Osaka itineraries to determining your best months to visit Japan.

 Read on to find out where to stay in Osaka.